brntsw/JobsityChallenge/README.md

 This is the challenge for the Jobsity's Android developer opportunity.
 The goal is to present the list of series using the TVMaze API, also the details of the serie and other functionalities.

 ## Requirements
-- Android Studio 5.0 or newer
+- Android Studio 4.1.1 or newer
-- Minimum Android OS version 4.4 Kitkat (API 19)
+- Minimum Android OS version 5.0 Lollipop (API 21)
 - 5.6 mb free space
 - To test the APK, it is located in app > release > app-release.apk